“I Feel Like My Boyfriend’s Sibling”

 You can stop searching for houses because moving to a new house isn’t going to solve your problem.
 Your problem isn’t where you live; it’s that Greg doesn’t seem to have any regard for you and the two of you don’t spend time together.
 A new house, while maybe putting physical distance between you and Greg’s parents, isn’t going to fix those things.
 Maybe nothing will fix those things because, if Greg truly has no regard for you (as opposed to simply having trouble expressing his regard for you), that’s sort of a deal-breaker.
 You can’t be with someone who doesn’t care about you.

 So, how do you find out whether he cares and how do you spend more time together?
 Easy — you stop waiting for him to decide when and where and what you’re going to do together and you start making plans for the two of you.
 I’d suggest starting with a weekly date night and making it a tradition, so that you both know, “Ok, it’s Thursday night, and every Thursday night we go play trivia down at the such-and-such bar.”
 Or: “It’s Saturday night, and every Saturday we go to our favorite pizza place and then go bowling afterwards.”
-And if he tries to invite his parents along, say no, this is for the two of you to save your relationship.
-And, honey, if he’s not interested in saving your relationship, there’s your answer to all of this right there.
+And if he tries to invite his parents along, say no, this is for the two of you and your relationship.
+And if he’s not interested in investing in your relationship, there’s your answer to all of this right there.

-Finally, you’ve been with this guy since you were 13, and it’s understandable that you stay with him despite what sounds a shitty relationship, simply because it’s all you know and, even in the shitty-ness, it feels comfortable and familiar.
+Finally, you’ve been with this guy since you were 17, and it’s understandable that you stay with him despite what sounds a crappy relationship, simply because it’s all you know and it feels comfortable and familiar.
 That’s not a good reason to stay stuck, though.
 If you don’t get this relationship on a better track in three months, you need to move on.
-There’s no good age to settle down in a crappy relationship, but 21 (and with no marriage and no kids) is a particularly young age to basically give up.
+There’s no good age to settle down in a crappy relationship, but 25 (and with no marriage and no kids) is a particularly young age to basically give up.

 If you have a relationship/dating question I can help answer, you can send me your letters at [email protected].